usehardal/hardal/readme.md

 ```
 In the above example, the sendCustomEvent function is called with a configuration object named config.
 The configuration object includes the following properties:

 - `apiKey`: Your Hardal API key.
 Replace 'YOUR_API_KEY' with your actual API key.
+To get create your *Hardal* account, raise a request [here](https://usehardal.com/).
+- `customDomain`: Add your custom domain to bypassing adblocker and more data accuracy through server-side. e.g., 'ss.yourdomain.com').
 - `projectId`: The ID of the project to which you want to send the event.
 - `eventType`: The type of the event (e.g., 'click-request-demo').
 - `eventValue`: The value associated with the event (leave it as an empty string for now, or provide a specific value if needed).